ifoxfoot/fqacalc/README.md

 database, they will be recognized by `fqacalc` functions.
 There are a few important rules regarding synonyms.

-1. If both the synonym and the accepted name are used in a site assessment, the synonym will be converted to the accepted name and both observations will only count as *one* species.
+1. If both the synonym and the accepted name are used in the data, the synonym will be converted to the accepted name and both observations will only count as *one* species.

-2. If the site assessment data contains a name that is listed as a synonym to one species and an accepted name to a different species, it will default to the species with the matching accepted name.
+2. If the data contains a name that is listed as a synonym to one species and an accepted name to a different species, it will default to the species with the matching accepted name.

-3. If the site assessment contains a species that is listed as a synonym to multiple species in the regional FQA database, this entry will *not* be included!
+3. If the data contains a species that is listed as a synonym to multiple species in the regional FQA database, this entry will *not* be included!
 To include the species, enter the accepted scientific name instead of the synonym.

 In all of these cases, `fqacalc` functions will print messages to warn the user about synonym issues.
 See this example: